Skip to content

 Several years later in 2004, I married into the restaurant business and through effective marketing and management enjoyed 10 years of success in what many label the toughest business of them all.
 My now former wife and I sold our restaurant in 2015.
 In 2012 we purchased a franchise, the Northern New Jersey edition of Natural Awakenings Magazine, the premiere alternative health publication in America.
 We published the monthly print and digital magazine for over 7 years.

 We sold the magazine franchise in January of 2020, which was a blessing.
 Distribution of the magazine was dependent on local businesses being open.
-Through a series of events beginning in April 2020, I decided not to renew my apartment lease, sell my possessions and pack some clothes, computers, printer and several boxes of memorabilia into my car and relocate from New Jersey to coastal Los Angeles county.
+Through a series of events beginning in April 2020, I decided not to renew my apartment lease and sell my possessions and pack some clothes, computers, printer and several boxes of memorabilia into my car and relocate from New Jersey to coastal Los Angeles county.
 Not long after my arrival, everything began to disconnect and it was beginning to appear as though I didn't come to LA to stay, but instead to be redirected to a place where I could "deprogram" from the fast, toxic city pace I was accustomed to for many years.
 I had a dear friend with an vacant house on the coast of Washington State.
 She suggested that I stay there for a while to regroup.
 The slower-paced, enchanting environment of the Washington Coast soon began to grow on me and I decided to remain.
-I stayed for 34 months and came back to Bergen County, New Jersey on June 1, 2023 to continue my life's adventure.
+I stayed for 34 months and came back to Bergen County to continue my life's adventure.
 Stay tuned!

 Cheers,